Hungary · tool

 Lángos

-A deep-fried flatbread, typically rubbed with garlic and topped with sour cream and grated cheese, though many variations exist.
-It's a delicious and filling street food snack.
+A deep-fried flatbread, typically topped with sour cream, garlic, and grated cheese, though many variations exist.
+It's the ultimate street food indulgence, crispy on the outside and soft within.

 Halászlé

-A rich and spicy fisherman's soup made with mixed river fish (like carp, catfish, and pike) and plenty of paprika.
-Its intense flavor is a must-try for seafood lovers.
+A rich and spicy fisherman's soup, traditionally made with mixed river fish (like carp and catfish) and plenty of paprika.
+Its intense flavor is a true taste of Hungarian rivers.

 Töltött Káposzta